FangfeiY/fsndcapstoneback/README.md

 - Testing RBAC with local app server and database.

 <!-- To finish -->
-There is a pre-configured Postman test file located at ./postmantest in this project.
-Import this file to a Postman workspace and run each collection.
+A pre-configured Postman collection, Meteor API, is located at ./postmantest in this project.
+Import this collection to a Postman workspace and run each folder.

-To switch between production app and local test app, modify the {{host}} variable in the Postman file:
+To switch between production app and local test app, modify the {{host}} variable of the Meteor API collection:
 - To veirify production app, set {{host}} = https://themeteor.herokuapp.com/.
 - To test locally, set {{host}} = http://127.0.0.1.